cchurch/api-docs/source/includes/_api_asset.md

 ### HTTP Response

-The returned response is binary video data in the requested file format
+The returned response is binary video data in FLV format

 ### Error Status Codes